hhd-dev/hhd/readme.md

 In addition, Bazzite contains all the required patches for the Handheld Daemon supported devices, so it is the recommended distro to use Handheld Daemon with.

-In addition, Bazzite has some incompatibilities with the current install steps, so they will not work if you follow them.
+If you need to use a different Handheld Daemon version or a custom one, the install steps do not currently work for it, but this will be fixed in the future.
-Essentially, a new service file needs to be written for it that contains the correct home path (`/var/home`) and then you can disable the built-in version service and use the new one instead.
+Essentially, a new service file needs to be written for Bazzite that contains the correct home path (`/var/home`) and then you can disable the built-in version service and use the new one instead.